Cytochrome c

-Species distribution
+Phylogenetics of cytochrome c

 Cytochrome c is a highly conserved protein across the spectrum of eukaryotic species, found in plants, animals, fungi, and many unicellular organisms.
 This, along with its small size (molecular weight about 12,000 daltons), makes it useful in studies of cladistics.
 Cytochrome c has been studied for the glimpse it gives into evolutionary biology.

 Cytochrome c has a primary structure consisting of a chain of about 100 amino acids.
 Many higher-order organisms possess a chain of 104 amino acids.
 The sequence of cytochrome c in humans is identical to that of chimpanzees (our closest relatives), but differs from that of horses.

 Cytochrome c has an amino acid sequence that is highly conserved in eukaryotes, varying by only a few residues.
 In more than thirty species tested in one study, 34 of the 104 amino acids were conserved (identical at their characteristic position).
 For example, human cytochrome oxidase reacted with wheat cytochrome c, in vitro; which held true for all pairs of species tested.
 In addition, the redox potential of +0.25 volts is the same in all cytochrome c molecules studied.